gabber235/TypeWriter/documentation/docs/docs/04-first-cinematic.md

 Search for `add: cinematic` when adding a new entry, and select `Add Cinematic` entry.
 We'll then rename this entry to `play_flower_cinematic`, and in the entry sidebar, click on the `Page` field.
 Here you should see the `Flower Cinematic` page that we made earlier.
 Select that page, and then select the `Inspect Flower` entry.
 Here we want to add a new option.
 Let's call it `Look at flower`.
-In the new option, add a new Trigger, and select `Play Flower Cinematic` option in the searh box.
+In the new option, add a new Trigger, and select `Play Flower Cinematic` option in the search box.

 ![Cinematic Example](./assets/first-cinematic/cinematic-trigger.webm)